 Saving is expected to be simple, but the truth of the matter is that for most people, having spare or extra cash can be difficult as the number of expenses they have to attend to piles up.
 There are several unexpected expenses that must be catered for, they also make it impossible to save.
+We will talk about How You Can Save While Living On Paycheck to Paycheck.

 In a recent study that was conducted by an American journal, it was revealed that over 78% of Americans live on paycheck to paycheck.
 This clearly means that without surplus cash, it is extremely difficult to save.